EAGrahamJr/kafka-kraft/README.md

 # :bangbang: Running on another host
 The **[runit](runit.sh)** script allows for the server to be accessed _remotely_ (sets up the single listener varables).
 Note there still is **NO** persistence, backup, partitioning, etc. - it's just running and available.

-:bangbang: : bomb: **STILL NOT A PRODUCTION IMAGE!!!
+:bangbang: :bomb: **STILL NOT A PRODUCTION IMAGE!!!
 SATISFACTION NOT GUARANTEED!!!** :boom: :sob:

 Clients connecting to this server will need to use the _ip address_ of the host to connect.
 (Note that _mDNS_ hostnames will not resolve inside the container.)